cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 Why might this approach not be feasible?

-> Computing the intersections between rulesets necessary to determine how subscribers to different legal systems can interact will be impossible, due to complexity or due to the inability of distributed ledgers with separate consensus algorithms to interoperate.
+> Computing the intersections between rule-sets necessary to determine how subscribers to different legal systems can interact will be impossible, due to complexity or due to the inability of distributed ledgers with separate consensus algorithms to interoperate.

-By the nature of distributed ledgers (which must be verified by many parties), the rulesets being verified must be public & codified, so computing intersections of compatibility should be possible.
+By the nature of distributed ledgers (which must be verified by many parties), the rule-sets being verified must be public & codified, so computing intersections of compatibility should be possible.
 Cross-consensus-algorithm interoperation protocols are under development<sup>polkadot,cosmosibc</sup>.

 > The threat of physical coercion will prevent voluntary, ledger-based legal systems from supplanting a substantial portion of the role of existing institutions.